-Studying music at Cornell prepares you for a full-time career in the arts or for contributing to your community through your talents—either way involving you in building the ongoing richness of culture.
+Studying music at Cornell prepares you for a full-time career in the arts or for contributing to your community through your talents.
 You might go into teaching or on to graduate or professional schools in performance, musicology, or education.

 Or you might combine music with another major as you prepare for law school, a business career, or other endeavors.